 ---|---|---|

-Urbanization | Growing urban populations require compact and multifunctional solutions | By 2050, 70% of the Earth's population will live in cities |
+Urbanization | Urban population growth requires compact and multifunctional solutions | By 2050, 70% of Earth's population will live in cities |

-Growth of mixed-use housing | Increase in the number of housing units in "live-work-play" format complexes | In the USA, the number of apartments in mixed-use complexes grew from 10,000 in 2012 to 43,700 in 2021 |
+Mixed-use housing growth | Increase in residential units in "live-work-play" format complexes | In the US, apartment numbers in mixed-use complexes grew from 10,000 in 2012 to 43,700 in 2021 |

-Transformation of shopping centers | Repurposing of malls into multifunctional complexes | More than 200 shopping centers in the USA are being converted into mixed-use facilities |
+Shopping center transformation | Repurposing malls into multifunctional complexes | Over 200 shopping centers in the US are being converted to mixed-use facilities |

-Adaptive reuse | Renovation of existing buildings into multifunctional complexes | The Works in Atlanta: 80 acres of industrial buildings transformed into a multifunctional quarter |
+Adaptive reuse | Renovation of existing buildings into multifunctional complexes | The Works in Atlanta: 80 acres of industrial buildings transformed into a multifunctional district |

 Technological integration | Implementation of smart technologies in multifunctional real estate management | Use of BIM and digital platforms for comprehensive facility management |